From Solutions to Problems: The Problem with Solutions in B2B SaaS Industry

 “We want a modern cloud-based SaaS product to replace our in-house on-premises legacy software.”

-Since customers say they need a new solution, they do have a problem now.
+Since customers say they need a new solution, they clearly have some kind of problem now.

 But… defining the customer problem as a lack of a solution is circular reasoning.
 It doesn’t help in developing a better solution.
 What is the problem to which a “CRM system” is a solution?
 What is the problem to which “automation software” is a solution?
-What is the problem to which a “modern cloud-based SaaS product” is a solution (and to which also that old “in-house on-premises legacy software” is a different solution)?
+What is the problem to which a “modern cloud-based SaaS product” is a solution – and to which that old “in-house on-premises legacy software” is a different, inferior solution?

 3. Customer problems are the features customers request.